linux-netdev/ml-stat/README.rst

 3. Calculate stats for pw checks (per check and per person?)
    Download all the data from pw and filter by delegate.

+4. How many authors have not appeared on the list.

 Ideas
 -----